ClayTrader Review 2019

 A little "*" besides the price would give this clue.
 Or a little "?" to hover overseeing the terms related to the auto-renewal.

-Maybe ClayTrader will consider my feedback in this ClayTrader review as well to improve their service quality.
+Maybe ClayTrader will consider my feedback in this ClayTrader review to improve their payment terms transparency.

 Limited Money Back Guarantee